 If you prefer, you can watch our integration video guide — it will walk you through the donation form integration process in just under 2 minutes!

-- Go to your Squarespace site editor, find or create the donation page onto which you want to embed the recurring donation form, and click “Edit” on the page’s main content box.
+Go to your Squarespace Pages editor.
+Find or create a Squarespace donation page into which you want to embed the recurring donation form.
+If you already have a page onto which you want to embed the code, click “Edit” on the page’s main content box.

-- Click on the teardrop shaped buttons present inside the text box to open up the list of content blocks.
+Click on the teardrop-shaped button inside the text box.
+This will open up a list of content blocks.

-- Scroll down and find “Code” under the “More” section.
+Scroll down and click “Code” under the “More” section.

-- Paste the recurring donation form embed code in the code box and click “Apply”.
+Now, paste the recurring donation form embed code (from Step 3) in the code box and click “Apply”.

-- Publish your updated Squarespace website and wait for the donations to come in!
-Take a look at Lalela’s website for an example of what your finalized Squarespace recurring donation page should look like:
+Take a look at Lalela’s website for an example of what your finalized Squarespace recurring donation page could look like:

 Turn on SSL

-Squarespace now automatically generates SSL certificates for Squarespace and third-party domains, to allow your visitors to view your website securely over an HTTPS connection.
+Squarespace now automatically generates SSL certificates for Squarespace and third-party domains in order to allow your visitors to view your website securely over an https connection.

-Hope this tutorial was helpful to create a recurring donation form for your Squarespace nonprofit.
+Hope this tutorial was helpful to create your nonprofit’s recurring donation form on Squarespace.